gdw-workshop/2021_GDW_Workshop/exercises/Blast_exercise.md

 This means we must have an internet connection in order to perform the search.

 **Note**: The time to complete a remote blast will vary depending on the sequence length, complexity, number of sequences, database, and internet speed.
-For this first example, let's download an example protein sequence:
+For this first example, let's download an example DNA sequence:
-Wild camel (*Camelus ferus*) ferritin light chain protein [EPY89138.1](https://www.ncbi.nlm.nih.gov/protein/EPY89138.1).
+Wild camel (*Camelus ferus*) ferritin light chain protein [XM_010996356.2](https://www.ncbi.nlm.nih.gov/nuccore/XM_010996356.2).

 Select -> Send To -> File -> Format: fasta
 This should be saved in the `Downloads` (`/Users/gdw/Downloads`) folder as "sequence.fasta"